 Before Lemonade came along, you probably thought of insurance as a necessary evil and hoped the day would never come when you had to file a claim because your insurance company would probably resist paying you if at all possible.

-In the old insurance industry model, policyholders and their insurance companies fight over the same coin, creating conflicts of interest.
+In that “old insurance industry business model“, policyholders and their insurance companies fight for each dollar, creating conflicts of interest.
 Customers have an incentive to embellish claim amounts, and insurance companies have an incentive to hike premiums.

 Lemonade has fundamentally changed how insurance is bought.
 By taking a flat fee payment of 20% on each premium payment, Lemonade can adjudicate claims more objectively because, unlike other insurance companies stuck in the old way of doing business, it doesn’t lose when it pays out claims to policyholders.